 Thomas B. Nedderman initially practiced law for three years in Chicago, Illinois prior to moving to Seattle, Washington.
 He joined Floyd, Pflueger & Ringer in 1999 and was promoted to Partner in 2002.
-He is currently a shareholder at Floyd, Pflueger & Ringer and is licensed to practice law in Washington, Alaska, Oregon and Illinois.
-He is also a Tribal Bar member for the Tulalip, Muckleshoot, Swinomish, Sauk-Suiattle, Puyallup, and Snoqualmie Indian Tribes in Washington State.
+He is currently a shareholder at the firm and is licensed to practice law in Washington, Alaska, Oregon and Illinois.
+He is also a Tribal Bar member for the Chehalis, Tulalip, Muckleshoot, Swinomish, Sauk-Suiattle, Lummi, Puyallup, Coquille, Nisqually, Colville, Suquamish, and Stillaguamish tribes.

 Tom’s practice focuses on liability defense in a variety of complex civil litigation cases.
-He represents contractors, business owners, non-profit organizations and professionals against claims of negligence, product liability, breach of contract and professional liability.
-He also works with major retailers, municipalities, Indian tribes and school districts in cases concerning personal injury, property damage and employment matters.
-He regularly defends construction site accidents, fire loss claims, trucking accidents, sexual abuse claims, motor vehicle accidents, liquor liability and civil rights/wrongful termination matters.
+He represents municipalities, Indian Tribes, non-profit organizations, contractors/business owners, school districts and professionals against claims of negligence, product liability, breach of contract, professional liability, property damage and employment matters.
+He regularly defends construction site and automobile/trucking accidents, and claims for premises liability, sexual abuse, fire loss, liquor liability, civil rights and wrongful termination matters.

-Tom has extensive experience in Superior and District Courts of Washington, Oregon and Alaska.
-He also has experience in the Court of Appeals and Federal District Courts in Washington and Alaska.
-He also co-authored an insurance adjuster’s law manual for claims filed in Alaska.
-Tom is a 1996 graduate of Thomas M. Cooley Law School in Lansing, Michigan, where he received the Distinguished Student Award.
+Tom has extensive experience in Superior and District Courts of Washington, Oregon and Alaska, and practices in the Court of Appeals and Federal District Courts in Washington and Alaska.
+Tom is a 1996 graduate of Western Michigan University Law School in Lansing, Michigan, where he received the Distinguished Student Award and he is peer review rated AV Preeminent by Martindale-Hubbell.
 He received his B.A. in Political Science from the University of Colorado at Boulder in 1990.

 Tom is a member of a local hockey team and enjoys skiing, live music, and spending time with his family.